microsoft/BuildTourHack/stories/3/312_Camera.md

     }
     ```

-4. Open the xaml file for the main page and add a click event handler for when an item has been taped on the ListView.
+4. Open the xaml file for the main page and add an ItemTapped event handler for when an item has been taped on the ListView.

     ```xaml
     <ListView x:Name="ProductListView" ItemTapped="ProductListViewItemTapped">